cburgmer/jp/README.md

 ## Rationale

 1. JSONPath is more or less a standard implemented in many languages. jq seems to ship with its very own idea of a query language.
+Let's focus on one query language we can reuse in other areas.

 2. jq is powerful yet has a steep learning curve.
-Unix on the other hand might already some of the problems jq addresses.
+Unix on the other hand might already solve some of the problems jq addresses.
 Let's not reinvent the wheel.

 ## Road map